cmdncontrol/SANS-Holiday-Hack-Challenge-2023/SANS Holiday Hack Challenge 2023.md

 I went back to the YouTube video and remembered that not everything in encrypted...

 I launched Wireshark and began to listen on the wg0 interface.
 I submitted another action for a "Base64SnapImage" and waited... over 4000 packets were generated.
 When following the TCP stream I could clearly see the Base64 image start, it took Wireshark a bit to display all the data.
 I saved this data off to a text file called image.txt.
 I opened this is LibreOffice and edited the contents to solely contain the base64 text and saved it as encodedimage.txt.
-I leveraged Cyberchef and uploaded the file before used the "Decode Base64" function, I saved the output as "download.jpg" and I had the image!!
+I leveraged Cyberchef and uploaded the file before using the "Decode Base64" function, I saved the output as "download.jpg" and I had the image!!

 ![](/docs/assets/images/camera.png)